-(b) Trade and other receivables
+(b) Trade and other receivables and contract assets

-Credit risk from installments contract receivables is managed primarily through credit reviews and an analysis of receivables on a continuous basis.
+Credit risk from installments contract receivables and contract assets are managed primarily through credit reviews and an analysis of receivables on a continuous basis.
 The Group also undertakes credit review procedures for certain installment payment structures.
 The Group's stringent customer requirements and policies in place contribute to lower customer default.
 Customer payments are facilitated through various collection modes including the use of post-dated checks and direct bank deposit arrangements.
 Exposure to bad debts is not significant and the requirement for remedial procedures is minimal given the profile of buyers.